thatneos/KuroRVC/README.md

-# 🚀 Python RVC Inference
+# 🚀 Python RVC Inference Cli

 <center>A perfect set of tools for voice cloning, easily and free!</center>